tkmartin25/CSC120-FinalProject/cheatsheet.md

 *** Functions ***

-    User.enter() - You will use this to enter the Haunted House and start playing.
+    "enter" - You will use this to enter the Haunted House and start playing.

     User.go(direction) - You will use this function to move around the Haunted House.